-Handwashing is vitally important.
+Handwashing and hand hygiene are vitally important.
 Each day, we come in contact with thousands of germs.
 In fact, according to the Centers for Disease Control and Prevention, more than 50 percent of healthy people have the S. aureus bacteria residing on their hair or skin.

-With all of those germs, it’s clear that handwashing and other hand hygiene practices need to be taught to kids early in life.
+With all those germs, it’s clear that handwashing and other hand hygiene practices must be taught to kids early in life.
 Read on for some tips on how to do so.

 Share the message in multiple ways.